 Both fields above are only viewable and editable by Admins.

-Then, get as much information as you can from users when they or their managers request they have users.
+Then, get as much information as you can from users when they or their managers ask they have users.
 I use a form.
 It can be a template in Jira, a Google Form, Cognito form, or just a template email you send.
 (And yes, I’d love to make it a submission form within Experience Cloud, but who are we kidding?
 That’ll never get approved).

 7. Work Closely with your Salesforce Account Executive